How Car Insurance Premiums Are Calculated: The Complete Guide to Rate Setting

 Can I dispute a rate increase I think is unfair?

 Yes.
 If you believe a rate increase was applied in error — for example, based on a driving violation that isn't yours or an incorrect credit record — you have recourse.
 Start by contacting your insurer directly to request an explanation and review of your rating factors.
 If the error involves your driving record or credit file, you can dispute inaccuracies with the relevant agency (DMV or credit bureau).
 If you believe the rate is still unjust, you can file a complaint with your state's Department of Insurance, which is authorized to investigate unfair or discriminatory rating practices.
+Understanding why your quote may have changed is also a useful first step when a price shift catches you off guard.

 Compare Car Insurance Rates in Ohio